root-project/root/tree/ntuple/v7/doc/specifications.md

 ```

 Followed by a locator for the page.
-If flag 0x01 is set, a CRC32 page checksum is stored just after the page.
+If flag 0x01 is set, a CRC32 checksum of the uncompressed page data is stored just after the page.
+Note that columns might be empty, i.e. the number of pages is zero.

 Depending on the number of pages per column per cluster, every page induces
-a total of 16-24 Bytes of data to be stored in the page list envelope.
+a total of 24-32 Bytes of data to be stored in the page list envelope.
 For typical page sizes, that should be < 1 per mille.

 Note that we do not need to store the uncompressed size of the page
 because the uncompressed size is given by the number of elements in the page and the element size.
+We do need, however, the per-column and per-cluster element offset in order to read a certain event range
+without inspecting the meta-data of all the previous clusters.

 The hierarchical structure of the frames in the page list envelope is as follows:

     - Top-most cluster list frame
     |
     |---- Cluster 1 column list frame (outer list frame)
+    |     |---- Column 1 element offset
     |     |---- Column 1 page list frame (inner list frame)
     |     |     |---- Page 1 description (inner item)
     |     |     |---- Page 2 description (inner item)
     |     |     | ...
+    |     |---- Column 2 element offset
+    |     | ...
     |
     |---- Cluster 2 column list frame
     | ...